guruyuga/gurunudi/README.rst

 Gurunudi AI API: Python client
 ******************************

-**Gurunudi** is a Python library for accessing the `Gurunudi Artificial Intelligence API <https://www.gurunudi.com/>`_.
+**Gurunudi** is a Python library for accessing the `Gurunudi Artificial Intelligence Chatbot API <https://www.gurunudi.com/>`_.
 Gurunudi (**AI as a Service**) provides a wide range of **Artificial Intelligence based API solutions** (See below).

-💫 **Version 1.4.1 out now!**
+💫 **Version 2.0.3 out now!**
-💫 The free version uses less accurate lightweight models and has a slower response due to shared server load.
+💫 Test `Gurunudi chatbot <https://www.gurunudi.com/>`_ online.
+💫 Get your API key today to use Gurunudi AI API in your own chatbot.
+💫 Contact us if you need to train and deploy your own model with Gurunudi as the base model.
 💫 For commercial use (an affordable, pay as you go pricing model), `Contact us <mailto:contact@gurunudi.com>`_ or `Tweet us <https://twitter.com/gurunudi>`_.

 .. image:: https://img.shields.io/pypi/v/gurunudi.svg?style=flat-square